Graphene: Liquid phase exfoliation

 LPE results in nanosheets with a broad size distribution and thicknesses roughly in the range of 1-10 monolayers.
-However, liquid cascade centrifugation can be used to size select the suspensions and achieve monolayer enrichment.
+However, liquid cascade centrifugation can be used to size-select the suspensions and achieve monolayer enrichment.

 Sonicating graphite at the interface of two immiscible liquids, most notably heptane and water, produced macro-scale graphene films.
-The graphene sheets are adsorbed to the high energy interface between the materials and are kept from restacking.
+The graphene sheets are adsorbed to the high-energy interface between the materials and are kept from restacking.
 The sheets are up to about 95% transparent and conductive.

 With definite cleavage parameters, the box-shaped graphene (BSG) nanostructure can be prepared on graphite crystal.
 A major advantage of LPE is that it can be used to exfoliate many inorganic 2D materials beyond graphene, e.g. BN, MoS2, WS2.

+Exfoliation with supercritical carbon dioxide

+Liquid-phase exfoliation can also be done by a less-known process of intercalating supercritical carbon dioxide (scCO2) into the interstitial spaces in the graphite lattice, followed by rapid depressurization.
+The scCO2 intercalates easily inside the graphite lattice at a pressure of roughly 100 atm.
+Carbon dioxide turns gaseous as soon as the vessel is depressurized and makes the graphite explode into few-layered graphene.

+This method may have multiple advantages: being non-toxic, the graphite does not have to be chemically treated in any way before the process, and the whole process can be completed in a single step as opposed to other exfoliation methods.

-Splitting monolayer carbon
+Splitting monolayer carbon allotropes

-Nanotube slicing

 Graphene can be created by opening carbon nanotubes by cutting or etching.
-In one such method multi-walled carbon nanotubes are cut open in solution by action of potassium permanganate and sulfuric acid.
+In one such method, multi-walled carbon nanotubes were cut open in solution by action of potassium permanganate and sulfuric acid.
 In 2014, carbon nanotube-reinforced graphene was made via spin coating and annealing functionalized carbon nanotubes.

-Fullerene splitting

 Another approach sprays buckyballs at supersonic speeds onto a substrate.
 The balls cracked open upon impact, and the resulting unzipped cages then bond together to form a graphene film.

-Chemical
+Chemical synthesis

 Graphite oxide reduction

 P. Boehm reported producing monolayer flakes of reduced graphene oxide in 1962.
 Rapid heating of graphite oxide and exfoliation yields highly dispersed carbon powder with a few percent of graphene flakes.

-Another method is reduction of graphite oxide monolayer films, e.g. by hydrazine with annealing in argon/hydrogen with an almost intact carbon framework that allows efficient removal of functional groups.
+Another method is the reduction of graphite oxide monolayer films, e.g. by hydrazine with annealing in argon/hydrogen with an almost intact carbon framework that allows efficient removal of functional groups.
 Measured charge carrier mobility exceeded 1,000 cm/Vs (10 m/Vs).

 Burning a graphite oxide coated DVD produced a conductive graphene film (1,738 siemens per meter) and specific surface area (1,520 square meters per gram) that was highly resistant and malleable.

 A dispersed reduced graphene oxide suspension was synthesized in water by a hydrothermal dehydration method without using any surfactant.
-The approach is facile, industrially applicable, environmentally friendly and cost effective.
-Viscosity measurements confirmed that the graphene colloidal suspension (Graphene nanofluid) exhibit Newtonian behavior, with the viscosity showing close resemblance to that of water.
+The approach is facile, industrially applicable, environmentally friendly, and cost-effective.
+Viscosity measurements confirmed that the graphene colloidal suspension (graphene nanofluid) exhibits Newtonian behavior, with the viscosity showing a close resemblance to that of water.